 - For a more prominent cinnamon flavor, add extra cinnamon (up to 2 teaspoons total) or use cinnamon flavored applesauce in the muffin batter.

 - Flavor your cream cheese frosting with either vanilla, cinnamon, or orange zest.
 All three flavors pair great with the muffins.

-If you’d like to make a few ingredient swaps to make these muffins “healthy” you can do any of the following:
+If you’d like to make a few ingredient swaps to make these muffins “healthier” you can do any of the following: